The math most sellers never see

 -

 Plan your timeline.
 Consider what you need to net and work backward to your required sale price.
+Check how fast homes are selling in your Chicago neighborhood to gauge how long you may carry the mortgage, taxes, and insurance while listed.
 Factor in your next home’s down payment, moving costs, and any overlap in housing expenses.

 Net Gain Realty provides free consultations including personalized net proceeds estimates.
 We can show you how a flat-fee listing may compare to traditional commission structures for your home and neighborhood.